+Thank you for what you do!
 CHRIS MORRIS – SGT.RCMP

 Hi Darlene, my name is Chris Morris and I am a sergeant with the RCMP presently in Herat, Afghanistan.
 I received 3 boxes from you and the Yellow Ribbon campaign and they were AMAZING!
 Thank you so very much!

 We did not get out boxes until January 2nd (Herat is a little off the

 beaten track from the our Canadian Embassy supply line ) but that was OK.
 It was just like Christmas all over again.
 Thanks so much!!

 You have probably received the odd email from my colleagues.
 I work

 with 4 other Canadian police officers and we are work out of an

 Italian/Spanish military base to the south of Herat known as Camp Arena.

 We are part of the European Union Police Mission (how that happened